kgregart/belly-button-challenge/README.md

 # belly-button-challenge

-Interactive dashboard illustrating belly button biodiversity
+# Objective

+Build an interactive dashboard illustrating belly button biodiversity which catalogs the microbes that colonize human navels.
+The Belly Button Biodiversity dataaset reveals that a small handful of microbial species (also called operational taxonomic units, or OTUs, in the study) were present in more than 70% of people, while the rest were relatively rare.

-Instructions
+# Instructions

 Complete the following steps: